Forecasting

 Running out of stock is a surefire way to miss out on revenue and annoy customers that you’ve worked hard to win.
 Excess stock ties up your cash in goods you can’t shift.
 OTB helps you control your inventory so you avoid both these situations.

-How to start with Open-to-Buy
+How to Implement Open-to-Buy

 If you’re keen to level up your inventory planning with OTB planning, you can take one of two next steps…

-1. Go it alone
+1. Go at it alone

 There’s a formula for calculating OTB that anyone can use: